“Ants in my pants” by Jenny Erlanger

 in circles

-Tristan Barclay (Winner of an international children’s haiku competition 2018)
+(Tristan won an international children’s haiku competition in 2018)

 Warm and Fluffy by Celia Berrell